m-lamonaca/programming-notes/DotNet/C#/C#.md

 The `FileStream` class derives from `Stream` and represents a file from the filesystem.

 It' common to use the constructors in which the `FileStream` uses OS APIs to create the file handle.
 It's possible to provide varying levels of detail on how this si to be done.
-At a minimum the file’s path and a value from the `FileMode` enumeration must be provided.
+At a minimum the file's path and a value from the `FileMode` enumeration must be provided.

 ```cs
 // overloaded FileStream Constructors